Vestibular EducationClinical Article

 Treatment Considerations

-Peripheral disorders such as BPPV respond well to canalith repositioning maneuvers — specific head movement sequences designed to move displaced inner ear crystals back into their correct position.
+Peripheral disorders such as BPPV respond well to canalith repositioning maneuvers, which are specific head movement sequences designed to move displaced inner ear crystals back into their correct position.
 Standard vestibular rehabilitation exercises, which involve progressive exposure to head movement and balance challenges, are effective for peripheral vestibular neuritis and labyrinthitis as the brain learns to compensate for reduced inner ear input.

 Central vestibular dysfunction requires a different approach.
 Because the disruption is in the brain's processing networks rather than the inner ear itself, treatment must target the specific integration failure.
 This may involve gaze stabilization exercises to retrain the vestibulo-ocular reflex, sensory reweighting training to reduce over-reliance on any single sensory system, cerebellar coordination exercises, or autonomic regulation strategies when the autonomic nervous system is contributing to symptom persistence.